 Interestingly enough, people are often surprised when they have drug withdrawal symptoms.
 They often believe that they have their drug use under control, and they can quit anytime.
 Once they stop using, what happens to them physically and mentally comes as quite a shock.

 The effects of stopping any type of substance are defined as drug withdrawal.
-These symptoms occur because the body has gotten used to the presence of the drugs or alcohol.
+These symptoms occur because the body has gotten used to the presence of drugs or alcohol.
 When these substances are taken away, withdrawals are the body’s way of reacting.

 Just as there are different types of drugs, there are different types of symptoms that occur when they’re stopped.
 Also, what you experience will differ from what someone else experiences.
 This is the case even if you’re both using the same substance.
 We’d like to take a moment and go over what you can expect with drug withdrawals for four different drugs.